joan325/TheReckoner/src/content/uncategorized/summer-bucket-list.md

 pubDate: 2016-06-18T22:02:55.860Z
 description: "Article."
 author: "cindycream"
-heroImage: "/blog-placeholder-1.jpg"
+heroImage: "../../assets/placeholders/blog-placeholder-1.jpg"
 tags: ["Uncategorized"]
 ---

 Summer is here and you know what that means\!
 Wildness\!
 Partying\!
 Teenage shenanigans\!
-If you’re feeling gutsy but don’t really know where to start, *The Reckoner* has got you with a handy Summer Bucket List.
+If you’re feeling gutsy but don’t really know where to start, _The Reckoner_ has got you with a handy Summer Bucket List.
 Ready to get your freak on?
 Let’s go\!

-* Bike to the beach and watch a sunset
+- Bike to the beach and watch a sunset

-*  Eat two crepes at Krepesz, an awesome crepe café in Kensington Market
+-  Eat two crepes at Krepesz, an awesome crepe café in Kensington Market

-* Perform a mashup of two songs (it doesn’t matter if you can’t sing)
+- Perform a mashup of two songs (it doesn’t matter if you can’t sing)

-* Bike through Centre Island
+- Bike through Centre Island

-* Walk a friend’s dog
+- Walk a friend’s dog

-* Walk a friend’s cat
+- Walk a friend’s cat

-* Read The Hitchhiker’s Guide to the Galaxy
+- Read The Hitchhiker’s Guide to the Galaxy

-* Make a giant Ferrero Rocher
+- Make a giant Ferrero Rocher

-* Go on a midnight adventure
+- Go on a midnight adventure

-* Sneak into the 15th floor of a random corporate building
+- Sneak into the 15th floor of a random corporate building

-* Try a beaver tail
+- Try a beaver tail

-* Eat at a gourmet food truck
+- Eat at a gourmet food truck

-* Tell your parents you love them
+- Tell your parents you love them

-* Walk around downtown wearing conspicuous face paint
+- Walk around downtown wearing conspicuous face paint

-* Attend a concert
+- Attend a concert

-* Visit the CNE and try a deep fried Twix bar
+- Visit the CNE and try a deep fried Twix bar

-* Skateboard down the ravine near our school
+- Skateboard down the ravine near our school

-* Listen to the entire soundtrack of Hamilton
+- Listen to the entire soundtrack of Hamilton

-* Go to karaoke with friends
+- Go to karaoke with friends

-* Binge at a sushi bar
+- Binge at a sushi bar

-* Climb over a fence
+- Climb over a fence

-* Set off fireworks on a night that’s not a holiday
+- Set off fireworks on a night that’s not a holiday

-* Celebrate someone’s birthday
+- Celebrate someone’s birthday

-* Plant a cactus
+- Plant a cactus

-* Finish that book you’ve been meaning to finish
+- Finish that book you’ve been meaning to finish

-* Marathon a TV series
+- Marathon a TV series

-* Sleepover at a friend’s house
+- Sleepover at a friend’s house

-* Talk to a stranger on the subway
+- Talk to a stranger on the subway

-* Give money to a homeless person
+- Give money to a homeless person

-* Try every type of donut in Tim Hortons
+- Try every type of donut in Tim Hortons

-* Go to a party
+- Go to a party

-* Learn how to do a cartwheel
+- Learn how to do a cartwheel

-* Dance to Uptown Funk in the rain
+- Dance to Uptown Funk in the rain

-* Visit the cat café before it closes
+- Visit the cat café before it closes

-* Go camping with your friends
+- Go camping with your friends

-* Roast marshmallows over a fire
+- Roast marshmallows over a fire

-* Throw a party
+- Throw a party

-* Enjoy a picnic at Edwards Gardens
+- Enjoy a picnic at Edwards Gardens

-* Go thrift shopping
+- Go thrift shopping

-* Go out in public dressed in a onesie
+- Go out in public dressed in a onesie

-* Stargaze as best as you can under the city’s light pollution
+- Stargaze as best as you can under the city’s light pollution

-* Eat at a Summerlicious restaurant (event lasts from July 8-24)
+- Eat at a Summerlicious restaurant (event lasts from July 8-24)

-* Make a vlog
+- Make a vlog

-* Watch a play downtown
+- Watch a play downtown

-* Have a lazy day in
+- Have a lazy day in

-* Watch live slam poetry
+- Watch live slam poetry

-* Go to an outdoor movie screening
+- Go to an outdoor movie screening

-* Play Ultimate with your friends
+- Play Ultimate with your friends

-* Try exercising for a day
+- Try exercising for a day

-* Take a road trip to a place you’ve never been before
+- Take a road trip to a place you’ve never been before

 Rock on, my dudes.
 We’ll see you next year\!